Becky Willoughby MBACP Integrative Counsellor Child and Family Counselling

 The room is a holistic setting and provides a space for therapy that is gentle and holding with plenty of creative play if needed.

-We now have the addition of Willow Snug a small room set out under the branch of Willow which incorporates a holistic holding environment.
+We now have the addition of Willow Snug a small private room set out under the branch of Willow which incorporates a holistic holding environment.
 Alongside Willow Snug is our office where Admin work to support Willow and the team.

 Please feel free to visit my Website or Facebook page for any further information or testimonies on sessions with me at Willow Therapy.